Bookkeeping

 Books that run while you sleep.

 Categorization that learns from a handful of examples.
 AP that drafts itself from email.
 Anomalies surfaced overnight.
-A close that grades itself by morning.
+A close that grades its own readiness.

 Show it three times.
 It handles the next three thousand.

 Categorize a few transactions yourself.
-DayZero learns the pattern and auto-handles the rest — quietly, every night.
-Your team reviews the handful it wasn't sure about, not the hundreds it already knew.
+DayZero learns the pattern and auto-handles the rest — quietly, in the background.
+Your team reviews the handful it wasn't sure about, not the thousands it already knew.

 Learns, doesn't ask